tr1xem/Notes/Markdown Cheatsheet.md

-Markdown Cheatsheet
+Markdown Cheat sheet
 ===================
-This cheatsheet is intended as a quick reference and showcase of the markdown syntax in [QOwnNotes](https://www.qownnotes.org).
+This cheat sheet is intended as a quick reference and showcase of the markdown syntax in [QOwnNotes](https://www.qownnotes.org).
 ## Headers
 ```markdown
 # H1